← Demos

 In this demo, the expected information gain view focuses on learning the interaction weights \(\gamma\) (i.e., the feature-dependent A/B difference), not the baseline \(\beta\).
 Any other random quantity computable from the model could be targeted depending on the goal (e.g., a policy boundary, a threshold, or a ranking), each leading to different computed optimal designs.
 The decision uncertainty view focuses on uncertainty in the sign of \(\Delta(x)\) ("is A better than B here?") rather than uncertainty in the absolute conversion rate.

 Simulation setup for these precomputed frames: customer features \((x_1, x_2)\in[-3,7]^2\).
-We start with \(N_0=10\) customers sampled from the same proposal distribution used below.
-Each step draws a candidate pool of 200 customers from this proposal distribution, where each coordinate is sampled independently as \(\mathcal{N}(\mu=3,\sigma=1)\) with rejection outside \([-3,7]\); after 10,000 rejected draws the implementation falls back to clamping a fresh normal draw into \([-3,7]\).
+We start with \(N_0=10\) customers, then evaluate a fresh candidate pool of 200 customers drawn from the same distribution at each step.
 The OED policy chooses \(x^*\) from this candidate pool to maximize expected information gain.
 Ad assignment at \(x^*\) is randomized with \(P(z=1)=0.5\); outcomes are simulated from fixed “true” parameters.

 Browse the sequence